Characters of the Metroid series: Sylux

 Sylux is one of the bounty hunters in Metroid Prime Hunters.
 He is Samus' rival and is the most personal one with her out of all the other hunters, due to association with the Galactic Federation, which he harbors a great hatred towards for unexplained reasons.
-Though he is rescued by Samus at the end of the game, it appears he still seeks her death, as the 100% ending's post-credit scene of Metroid Prime 3: Corruption showed his ship following her.
-Sylux also appears (presumed via silhouette) in a post-credits scene of Metroid Prime: Federation Force.

-According to Metroid Prime series producer Kensuke Tanabe, a planned storyline for Metroid Prime 4 would focus on Sylux and Samus.
+Sylux was introduced in Metroid Prime Hunters (2006).
+Sylux's gunship appeared in a special ending for Metroid Prime 3: Corruption (2007) unlocked after 100% completion, in pursuit of the player character, Samus Aran.
+Sylux also appeared in the special ending of Metroid Prime: Federation Force (2016), infiltrating a Galactic Federation research station and releasing an infant Metroid from a stasis tube.
+Sylux appears in Metroid Prime 4: Beyond, scheduled for December 2025, as a major antagonist.

+TheGamer ranked Sylux as the 9th best character in the Metroid series.
+They believed his pre-Beyond teases were setting him up to be a "massive antagonist that could potentially destroy the universe" They later praised his appearance in the 2024 Beyond trailer, calling it "remarkable that [Metroid producer] Tanabe was able to see his vision become a reality all these years later".
+Forbes writer Ollie Barder similarly praised the confirmation of his return.
+Destructoid's Jamie Moorcroft-Sharp also praised his trailer reveal, stating that he looked like Thanos, due to him working alongside the Space Pirates, and him using the "terrifying" Metroids.

 Kanden

 One of Samus' rivals in Metroid Prime Hunters, he is a frequent enemy.
 He was born in an attempt to create the perfect soldier, and as a consequence is unpredictable and dangerous.
-He seeks to prove he is the best Hunter by attaining the ultimate power in the Alimbic Cluster, but like the other hunters, is initially unaware of the vastly powerful creature that resides there.
+He seeks to prove he is the best Hunter by attaining the ultimate power in the Alimbic Cluster.
 His special weapon is the Volt Driver, which shoots bolts of lightning that disrupt Samus' visor should they strike her.

 Noxus

-A bounty hunter of the proud and reclusive Vhozon race and one of Samus' rivals in Metroid Prime Hunters.
-He seeks the ultimate power in the Alimbic Cluster in order to prevent it from falling into the wrong hands but like the other hunters is unaware of Gorea, who sent the message to simply lure them there.
+A bounty hunter of the proud and reclusive Vhozon race and one of Samus' rivals in Metroid Prime Hunters, he seeks the ultimate power in the Alimbic Cluster in order to prevent it from falling into the wrong hands.
 His weapon is Judicator which can freeze opponents on their tracks with a charged shot.

 Spire

-A bounty hunter and the last survivor of the silicon-based Diamont race and one of Samus' rivals in Metroid Prime Hunters.
-He searches for answers about the fate and location of his race and after receiving the message of the ultimate power, he travels to the Alimbic Cluster to use the said power for the same purpose.
+A bounty hunter and the last survivor of the silicon-based Diamont race and one of Samus' rivals in Metroid Prime Hunters, he searches for answers about the fate and location of his race and after receiving the message of the ultimate power, he travels to the Alimbic Cluster to use the said power for the same purpose.
 His weapon is Magmaul which can fire molten projectiles that will splash lava after explosion.

+TheGamer praised Spire, ranking him as the 10th best Metroid character, due to his "intriguing" yet "easy to understand" motivation.